 Remove the chicken from the crock pot to a serving plate and cover to keep warm.
-Strain the cooking liquid into a small sauce pan and place on the stove.
+Strain the cooking liquid into a small saucepan and place it on the stove.

-I highly recommend using chicken thighs, not chicken breasts in this recipe, as chicken breasts have a tendency to dry out in the crock pot.
-If you decide to substitute chicken breasts, watch the cooking time carefully, as you may need less time and do not want the chicken to overcook.
+INGREDIENT NOTE: I highly recommend using chicken thighs, not chicken breasts in this recipe, as chicken breasts tend to dry out in the crockpot.
+If you decide to substitute chicken breasts, watch the cooking time carefully, as you may need less time to avoid overcooking the chicken.

 TO STORE: Leftover crock pot bourbon chicken may be stored in the fridge for up to 3 days.